 The Monadnock Food Co-op Farm Fund empowers local farmers to grow their businesses in ways that feel sustainable and right to them.
-It also helps the co-op broaden its offerings of locally grown, raised, and made foods — that means more local food for you, your family, and our community.
+It also helps our Co-op broaden its offerings of locally grown, raised, and made foods — that means more local food for you, your family, and our community.

-Flying Cloud Dairy: Bill & Kelly installed a freeze-free water system which more efficiently gets water to cows, allowing them to increase the production of their organic, raw milk dairy products.
+Flying Cloud Dairy: Bill & Kelly installed a freeze-free water system that more efficiently gets water to cows, allowing them to increase the production of their organic, raw milk dairy products.
 Since this system also makes water available to cows 24/7 in the summer too, year-round milk production will likely increase.
 In 2022, they received a new award to update their milk cooling tank to ensure product stability.
 Upgrading to a new cooling tank will allow increased production and more time for deliveries.
 The upgraded tank will also increase energy efficiency.

 Picadilly Farm: Demand for year-round locally grown produce continues to rise, and in past years, Jenny and Bruce sold out of root crops by early February.
-To catch up with demand, they added a 25-foot long storage space that will accommodate another 18,000 – 20,000 pounds of root crops.
+To catch up with demand, they added a 25-foot-long storage space that will accommodate another 18,000 – 20,000 pounds of root crops.
 In 2020, Picadilly Farm received a second grant to purchase a new set of precision vacuum seeders for field seedings of root crops and greens.
 In 2022, the farm received a grant to upgrade to a more efficient cooling system for one of their walk-in coolers.

 Echo Farm: Courtney oversees pudding production and knew it was time to replace their 20-year-old packaging machine.
 The Fund Fund award allowed her to purchase a more reliable, efficient machine that will help increase sales of their 16 oz line of puddings, as well as add larger containers for food service kitchens.
 She expects sales to increase by 10-20%.

-Tracie’s Community Farm: Tracie purchased a Jang 6-Row Seeder.
+Dog Days Farm, formally Tracie’s Community Farm, purchased a Jang 6-Row Seeder.
 Picture it, instead of seeding one row at a time as they did with their previous seeder, they can now seed up to six rows at a time.
-This significant time saver will boost productivity, grow sales, and provide more delicious food for our community.
+This significant time-saver will boost productivity, grow sales, and provide more delicious food for our community.
 In 2023, they will construct an automated, heated high tunnel to increase production of retail-ready plant starts.